5 Weight Loss Habits That Guarantee Your Success

 Test things out until you find something that clicks.
 You’ll know when you’ve found it cause it won’t even feel like exercise… it will feel like fun!

 I like to mix things up – rollerblading, hiking, snow boarding, dance classes, Shrink Session, and more – I’m constantly trying new things.
-But simply taking a walk outside (while listening to personal development audio books!) is my daily go-to.
+But simply taking a walk outside is my daily go-to.
 You don’t have to do Crossfit or boot camp or P90X (unless of course that’s what you LOVE to do).
 A twenty minute walk on your lunch break still gets you moving!

 In the comments below I’d love to know what you’re doing to make 2014 a healthy and happy year!